eugenemedvediev/scala-workshop/workshop3/agenda.md

 # Workshop 3: Scala scripts, Syntax and Basics.
+---

+## Topics:
+1. Scala scripts

+---

 ### 1. Scala scripts

 **Introduction to Scala scripts**
-- Scala is a statically typed, object-oriented, and functional programming language.
+- Scala is a statically typed functional programming language.
 - Syntax is designed to be concise and readable.
 - Scala programs are typically composed of expressions rather than statements.